verbal-autopsy-software/pyopenva_GUI/docs/source/wizard.rst

 App is unable to to load the data file.
 In this case, check to make sure you can open the CSV file in a spreadsheet program and that the file is not empty.

-(b) After loading your data, click on the arrows to display a list of the column names in the CSV data file.
+(b) After loading valid VA data, you can select the column that contains the ID so that you can locate VA records when looking at the results.
+In the box under the label "Select ID column in data", click on the arrows to display a list of the column names in the CSV data file.
 Scroll to the column name that you would like to use as the ID for the individual VA records and click on the name.
 In a later step, you will be able to run an algorithm and save the assigned causes as a CSV file.
-This file will include the ID column you selected oo help you identify the VA records.
+This file will include the ID column you selected to help you identify the VA records.
 The default option (which appears after the data file is loaded) is "no ID column", which will simply use integers 1, 2, 3, ... for the ID.

 (c) As of now, the openVA App is only able to process VA data collected using the 2016 WHO VA instrument, and thus this is the only option.
 When the InterVA and InSilicoVA algorithms have been updated to use